Nexenta/nexentastor-docker-volume-plugin/README.md

   ```

 In addition to providing the source, this should also build and install the
-solidfire-docker-driver binary in your Golang bin directory.
+nvd binary in your Golang bin directory.

 You will need to make sure you've added the $GOPATH/bin to your path,
 AND on Ubuntu you will also need to enable the use of the GO Bin path by sudo;